Enver Pasha: Early life and career

-İsmail Enver was born in Constantinople (Istanbul) on 22 November 1881.
+İsmail Enver was born in Constantinople (Istanbul) on 23 November 1881.
 Enver's father, Ahmed (c.
-1860–1947), was either a bridge-keeper in Monastir (Bitola) or an Albanian small town public prosecutor in the Balkans.
+1860–1947), was either a Gagauz bridge-keeper in Monastir (Bitola), or an Albanian small town public prosecutor in the Balkans.
 His mother Ayşe Dilara was a Tatar.
 According to Şuhnaz Yilmaz, he was of Gagauz descent.
 His uncle was Halil Pasha (later Kut).
 Enver had two younger brothers, Nuri and Mehmed Kâmil, and two younger sisters, Hasene and Mediha.
 He was the brother-in-law of Lieutenant Colonel Ömer Nâzım.

 At age six, Enver moved with his father to Monastir, where he attended primary school.
 He studied at several military institutions.
 In 1902, he graduated from the Ottoman Military Academy making him a mektebli.
 In the context of the late Hamidian era mekteblis were educated officers hailing from the new military colleges, as opposed to the older alaylı officers which did not receive formal educations, resulting in some in the latter group being illiterate.
 His classmate in the military academy was the first president of the Turkish Republic Mustafa Kemal (Atatürk), and the two quickly developed a rivalry with one another.

-Between 1903 and 1908, Enver was stationed in various locations in Ottoman Macedonia, where he helped suppress the Macedonian Struggle.
+Between 1903 and 1908, Enver was stationed in various locations in Ottoman Macedonia, where he was involved in counter-insurgency operations during the Macedonian Struggle.
 He fought no less than 54 engagements, mostly against Bulgarian bands, developing a reputation as an expert counter-insurgent.
 During his service, he became convinced of the need for reforms in the Ottoman military.

-By 1905 Enver had achieved success in Macedonia and was recognized for fighting with distinction.
-He became a lieutenant colonel was awarded the fourth and third class Mecidiye medal, fourth class Osmaniye medal, and a gold medal of merit for his outstanding achievements in military operations against Bulgarian, Greek and Albanian insurgents.
-This did not mean he was immune from the suspicions of the intelligence agencies.
+By 1905 Enver was recognized for his service with distinction.
+He became a lieutenant colonel was awarded the fourth and third class Mecidiye medals, fourth class Osmaniye medal, and a gold medal of merit for his outstanding achievements in military operations against Bulgarian, Greek and Albanian insurgents.
+This did not mean he was immune from the suspicions of Yıldız Palace.
 He was interrogated by the secret police for alleged seditious activity against the government, but he was not convicted.
 These events radicalized Enver's perceptions of nationalism, and a sympathy for the Young Turks as he became skeptical of the Hamidian regime.